 Upon the discretion of the instructor, only one (1) examination may be made up per semester.
 Any subsequent examination missed due to absence will be given the grade of "0".
-The student is to notify the instructor (or the Department Administrative Assistant) if the instructor is unavailable) before class time in order to be excused from the examination for that day.
-If the student does not call, the instructor has the privilege to deny the student the opportunity to make up the examination.
+The student is to notify the instructor (or the Department Administrative Assistant) if the instructor is unavailable) before class time to be excused from the examination for that day.
+If the student does not call/email prior to class start, the instructor has the privilege to deny the student the opportunity to make up the examination.

 A "pop quiz" may not be made up, as this negates the purpose of the "pop quiz."
 The quiz missed will be recorded as "0".
-If a student arrives late for class and after the "pop quiz" has been given, that student will not be allowed to take the "pop quiz," and will receive a "0".
+If a student arrives more than 5 minutes late for class after the "pop quiz" has been given, that student will not be allowed to take the "pop quiz," and will receive a "0".